dhowai/portfolio-1-onewheel/README.md

 -   Text on home page for the introduction to onewheel was taken from [Wikipedia](https://en.wikipedia.org/wiki/Onewheel#:~:text=Onewheel%20is%20a%20self%2Dbalancing,wheel%20and%20direction%20of%20travel.)
 -   The font used was taken from [Google Fonts](https://fonts.google.com/)
 -   The icons used were taken from [Font Awesome](https://fontawesome.com)
--   GitHub used to store the project code [GitHub](https://github.com/)
+-   [GitHub](https://github.com/) used to store the project code
 -   Wireframe software used to design the site structure [Balsamiq](https://balsamiq.com/)
 -   Used [Autodesk sketchBook](https://www.autodesk.com/products/sketchbook/overview) to edit picture for readme of site on different screen sizes
+    -   Used W3schools for instruction on how to:
--   Instructions on how to align images side by side on home page was taken from [W3schools](https://www.w3schools.com/howto/howto_css_images_side_by_side.asp)
+    -   Align images side by side on home page was taken from [W3schools](https://www.w3schools.com/howto/howto_css_images_side_by_side.asp)
--   Instructions on how to create hero images on each page was taken from [W3schools](https://www.w3schools.com/howto/howto_css_hero_image.asp)
+    -   Create hero images on each page was taken from [W3schools](https://www.w3schools.com/howto/howto_css_hero_image.asp)
--   Instructions on how to create responsive Iframes on the how-to page was taken from [W3schools](https://www.w3schools.com/howto/howto_css_responsive_iframes.asp)
+    -   Create responsive Iframes on the how-to page was taken from [W3schools](https://www.w3schools.com/howto/howto_css_responsive_iframes.asp)
--   Instructions on how to create the responsive image grid on the gallery page was taken from [W3schools](https://www.w3schools.com/howto/howto_css_image_grid_responsive.asp)
+    -   Create the responsive image grid on the gallery page was taken from [W3schools](https://www.w3schools.com/howto/howto_css_image_grid_responsive.asp)
--   Instructions on how to create the contact/enquiry form was taken from [W3schools](https://www.w3schools.com/howto/howto_css_contact_form.asp)
+    -   Create the contact/enquiry form was taken from [W3schools](https://www.w3schools.com/howto/howto_css_contact_form.asp)
 -   The ReadMe file was written in reference to [The Code Institute sample README](https://github.com/Code-Institute-Solutions/SampleREADME),[The Code Institute readme template](https://github.com/Code-Institute-Solutions/readme-template), [Mastering Markdown](https://guides.github.com/features/mastering-markdown/)
--   Enquiry page uses the Code Institute's link to send the form results to, to make sure its functional.
-[The Code Institute](https://formdump.codeinstitute.net/)
+-   Enquiry page uses the Code Institute's link to send the form results.[The Code Institute](https://formdump.codeinstitute.net/)

 ### Media

--   The photos used in the home page hero image, home page images section and maintenance hero image was taken from [www.pexels.com](https://www.pexels.com/@lain-lee-2319145) by Lain Lee
+-   Photos used from [www.pexels.com](https://www.pexels.com/) by [Lain Lee](https://www.pexels.com/@lain-lee-2319145)
 -   The photo used for Pint vs XR on home page was taken from [Skishacksports](https://www.skishacksports.com/blogs/articles/which-onewheel-is-the-right-for-you/)
 -   The photo used in the gallery page was taken from [Pixabay](https://pixabay.com) by [Deborah Jackson](https://pixabay.com/users/debannja-1436966/)
 -   The photos used for the gallery page was taken from [Unsplash](https://unsplash.com/) by users [Jasper Garrat](https://unsplash.com/@jaspergarrattphotography), [Cameron Venti](https://unsplash.com/@ventiviews), [Dalton Smith](https://unsplash.com/@dapertures), [Jakob Rosen](https://unsplash.com/@jakobnoahrosen) and [Mike Marrah](https://unsplash.com/@mikemarrah)